 Finnish lakes freeze usually at the end of November or early December.

+Winters can be cold in Finland.
 During the coldest days temperature can drop close to -45 °C in Lapland and in Eastern Finland.
 In Southern Finland coldest winter days can be -35 °C.

 Longest cold period ever recorded was in Sodankylä, in Lapland in 1985.
 Daily temperatures were below -25 °C for 26 consecutive days between 30.1.1985 and 24.2.1985.